YunoHost/doc/pages/02.administer/10.install/install.md

 The YunoHost project simplified the classic installation as much as possible in order to avoid as many people as possible being lost with questions that are too technical or related to specific cases.

 With the expert mode installation, you have more possibilities, especially concerning the exact partitioning of your storage media.
 You can also decide to use the classic mode and [add your disks afterwards](/external_storage).

-### Summary of the steps in expert mode
+### Summary of the steps in expert mode:
   1. Select `Expert graphical install`.
   2. Select your language, location, keyboard layout and possibly your timezone.
   3. Partition your disks.
 This is where you can set up a RAID or encrypt all or part of the server.